1

 1. Participate now → might succeed

-2. Wait → definitely fails
+2. Wait → likely fails

 While you wait, 150,000 people die today.